awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 Most CloudFront features are supported when you use a custom origin with the following exceptions:
 + **RTMP distributions**—Not supported\.
 + **Private content**—Although you can use a signed URL to distribute content from a custom origin, for CloudFront to access the custom origin, the origin must remain publicly accessible\.
-For more information, see [Serving Private Content with Signed URLs and Signed Cookies](PrivateContent.md)\.
+For more information, see [Serving private content with signed URLs and signed cookies](PrivateContent.md)\.

 Follow these guidelines for using Amazon EC2 instances and other custom origins with CloudFront\.
 + Host and serve the same content on all servers that are serving content for the same CloudFront origin\.
 For more information, see [Origin Settings](distribution-web-values-specify.md#DownloadDistValuesOrigin) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md) topic\.